django-cms/django-filer/docs/installation.rst

 It is possible to define the *important* part of an image (the *subject location*) in the admin interface for django-filer images.
 This is very useful when later resizing and cropping images with easy_thumbnails.
-The image can then be cropped autamatically in a way, that the important part of the image is always visible.
+The image can then be cropped automatically in a way, that the important part of the image is always visible.

 To enable automatic subject location aware cropping of images replace